theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `secretHash`: The hash of the secret used in the order.
 - `signature`: The signature of the initiator.

+Allows anyone on behalf of the initiator to initiate an order.

-It recovers the initiator address from the signature and calls the internal `_initiate` function.
+1. It recovers the initiator address from the `signature`.
+2. It calls the internal `_initiate` function with the recovered initiator address.

 ### redeem